Courtesy navigation

 • The responsibilities of supplier and customer.
 For example, the supplier may be responsible for installing your new server, but only if you make sure there’s an appropriate place to put it, near network and power connections.

 • Provisions for legal and regulatory compliance.
 In some situations, what you are buying may need to comply with the law.
-For instance, how will a new server store data in line with the General Data Protection Regulation (GDPR)?
+For instance, how will a new server store data in line with the Data Protection Act?

 • Mechanisms for monitoring and reporting of service.
 How will you establish whether the supplier has delivered as promised?